RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

 AZOS is a GNU/Linux distribution, focused on providing a user friendly and secure environment and a great and fast workflow, achieved through the usage of the KDE Plasma Desktop.
 Our biggest goal is to make Linux an ideal platform for everyday users.

+Originally based on Ezarcher, although we have really differentiated our iso from the original one.
+Consider supporting [eznix](https://www.youtube.com/@eznix) if you like AZOS GNU/Linux, as his ezarcher iso's laid the foundation of AZOS GNU/Linux as we know it today.

 ## AZOS GNU/Linux Features